MISRA SC

 MISRA has developed guidelines for automotive safety arguments and continues to explore new ideas through the publication of white papers.

-- MISRA SC – Safety assurance argument context for automated driving
+MISRA SC WP1: Safety assurance argument context for automated driving

 MISRA GASA – Guidelines for Automotive Safety Arguments